hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 Type of [transaction pool](../../concepts/transactions/pool.md) to use.
 Set to `layered` to use the layered transaction pool implementation.
+The default is `layered`.

 Set to `sequenced` to use the sequenced transaction pool.
-The default is `layered`.
+The default is `sequenced` for the [enterprise profile](../../how-to/use-configuration-file/profile#enterpriseprivate-profile).

 ### `tx-pool-enable-save-restore`